MeadowlarkDAW/project-board/README.md

 # Meadowlark Project Board

-This repository is responsible for hosting the kanban-style project management system for [Meadowlark] and parts of [RustyDAW], an open-source Digital Audio Workstation project.
+This repository is responsible for hosting the kanban-style project management system for [Meadowlark], an open-source Digital Audio Workstation project.

-- The [Meadowlark UI Project Board] for tracking development of the UI.
-- The [RustyDAW Plugins Project Board] for tracking development of the DSP and various plugins for use with the RustyDAW project (and by extension Meadowlark).
+Here is a link to the [Project Board].

 # Get Involved